bgauslin/eleventy/src/content/index.md

       <h2>About</h2>
     </summary>

-    Hello, I’m a former Google engineer, Chicago architect, and design professor based in Madrid, where I am currently learning Spanish the hard way.
+    Hello, I’m an ex-Google engineer and former Chicago architect based in Madrid, where I am currently Learning Spanish the Hard Way.

     This little website is home to some of the web, architecture, and music stuff I’ve made over the years.
-Please feel free to poke around.
+Please feel free to poke around...

     _¡Bienvenidos y gracias por visitarme!_